camunda-community-hub/slack-archivist/README.md

 ## Configuration

 Rename `config.json-example` to `config.json`, and fill in your Slack bot and Discord details.
+The initial channel looks like "CT7S20JG3".
+You can Google to find out how to get your channel id.

 ```
 {
     slack: {
         "bot_token": "",
+        "signing_secret": "",
-        "signing_secret": ""
+        "initial_channel": ""
     },
     "discourse": {
         "token": "",